■ site map

 On top of that, it also implies that the Russian and Chinese studies did not elaborate the effectiveness of treatment applied to breast cancer patients.
 An ineffective, or significantly less effective overall treatment than in the U.S.,

-would negate any advantage of earlier cancer detection due to BSE.
+would negate any advantage of

 Similarly, they found that the U.K. trial, used as evidence source in the Canadian Task Force report, is inconclusive due to the "differences in BSE teaching and breast cancer treatment in the 2 study districts".